BowellSolutions/bowell-frontend/README.md

 ### With Docker

-Add `.babelrc` file in root directory with this content:
+Add `.babelrc` file in root directory with this content (if not present):

 ```json
 {